 Early interventional orthodontics is a preventative treatment that prevents future complicated orthodontic treatments and possible teeth extraction.
 It uses partial braces or an appliance to guide and shape the growth and development of the jaw bone.
 The goal is to create a better space for adult teeth to grow in later.
-Habit appliances and Early Interventional Orthodontics can modify skeletal growth and make room for the adult dentition.
+Habit Appliances and Early Interventional Orthodontics can modify skeletal growth and make room for the adult dentition.

-Benefits of Early Interventional Orthodontics Treatment
+Benefits of Early Interventional Orthodontic Treatment

 - Guide adult teeth to grow in a better position

 - Reduce the potential trauma to the protruded front teeth

 - Correct bad habits like thumb sucking

 Around the time the upper central incisors are coming in is a good time to assess if early interventional orthodontic treatment is a good fit.
 This is usually around age 7, and most orthodontic specialists will be able to determine if there are problems that could develop into larger issues.